Honey sweetened yeast doughnuts that can be baked or fried. Gluten and dairy-free alternatives are also included!

 - Dip warm doughnuts into glaze of choice and sprinkle with desired toppings.

-- Combine half the flour, yeast, and pinch of salt into a mixing bowl and set aside.
+- Combine half the flour, yeast, baking powder, and pinch of salt into a mixing bowl and set aside.

 - Heat milk until very warm but not too hot to touch.
 Add to the flour mixture, along with melted butter, honey, eggs and vanilla.